vahidaghazadeh/apisix-proxy-chain/README.md

 | services.uri   | string | Yes      | -       | URI of the upstream service.                     |
 | services.method| string | Yes      | -       | HTTP method (e.g., "GET", "POST").              |
 | token_header   | string | No       | -       | Custom header to pass a token between services.  |

-## Expected Behavior:
-The plugin sends {"order_id": "12345"} to customer_service/api/v1/user, receiving something like {"user_id": "67890"}.

-It then sends the merged data {"order_id": "12345", "user_id": "67890"} to payment_service/api/v1/validate, receiving {"status": "valid"}.

-The final merged data {"order_id": "12345", "user_id": "67890", "status": "valid"} is rewritten to /api/v1/checkout and sent to the upstream.

-## Changes Introduced
-Added apisix/apisix/plugins/proxy-chain.lua with the plugin implementation.

-Updated documentation in docs/en/latest/plugins/proxy-chain.md (to be added in a follow-up commit if needed).

-## Why Include This Plugin?
-Flexibility: Enables complex service orchestration without additional middleware.

-Performance: Reduces client-side latency by handling chaining server-side.

-Reusability: Useful across various use cases like authentication flows, data aggregation, and microservices coordination.

-## Testing
-The plugin has been tested in a Dockerized APISIX environment (version 3.11.0-debian) with the example configuration above.

-Error handling for failed service calls and invalid JSON responses is verified.

-Suggestions for unit tests in t/plugin/ are welcome!

-## Next Steps
-Requesting feedback on the implementation and configuration schema.

-Willing to add unit tests if required for acceptance

-## License
-This plugin is licensed under the Apache License 2.0, consistent with APISIX.